 In general, most metal types do not come cheap, but there are affordable alternatives like alloys and aluminum.
 These metals are not as strong but can fulfill their purpose like any other materials.

 Wood cabinet handle

-Most traditional and transitional layouts rely on wood accents on kitchen cabinet hardware.
+Most traditional and transitional layouts rely on wood accents on kitchen cabinet hardware (Learn: Kitchen Cabinet Design Trends In 2023).
 Wooden pulls and knobs are relatively more affordable and provide a comfortable grip to the user.
 It goes well with farmhouse kitchens and other vintage themes.

 Wood handles look stunning when made with a natural stain.
 The drawback is that it is prone to scratches or stains.
 The paint and finish can wear off faster than other materials too.
 Also, wood cannot resist water damage, which is why most wooden handles need a sealant applied to them.